A recent reader’s article on boycottnovell.com offers a very insightful look into the unethical side of Microsoft’s business.

 - Microsoft combines products into “bundles” solely to squeeze out competing products.
 Examples abound: perhaps the best known is Windows 95, where MS-DOS was no longer available as a separate product.
 Another example is the inclusion of Web browser and media player software within Windows.

 - Microsoft abuses standards and in fact the entire standardization process to suit their needs.
-While this is not really explored in Roy’s article in detail, the most obvious example I can think of are the confusingly named Office Open XML format.
+While this is not really explored in Roy’s article in detail, the most obvious example I can think of is the confusingly named Office Open XML format.
 Microsoft appears to have chosen this name to confuse on purpose as the first version of the OASIS OpenDocument standard (sometimes called ODF) was finalized about a year before.

 - Microsoft’s “partner” network is a sham, as the “partners” really aren’t partners in the truest sense of the word.
 In essence, the partnership arrangement is coercive; “partners” are agreeing to support and recommend Microsoft’s products exclusively and are threatened with loss of competitiveness if they want to back out.